qiboteam/workflows/docs/deploy-pip.md

 # deploy-pip.yml

-The workflow builds the wheels and publish the repository to PyPI.
+The workflow builds the wheels and publish the repository to pypi.

 ## Usage